 If you are eating lobster at the end of the summer in New England, chances are you can crack it’s claw with your bare hands.

 So what gives?
 It’s simple— you’re cracking into a soft shell lobster.
 Hard shell lobsters are less prevalent this time of year and are— you guessed it— harder.
 In the end, you’ll want to crack into one of these beauties.
-Learn the secrets of when and how to order hard shell lobsters online or at your local lobster pound.
+Learn the secrets of when and how toor at your local lobster pound.

 When do Lobsters Shed or Molt?